Coleshill Manor: Second and third buildings

 The second house was built during the late 17th century and was demolished after it was damaged by a fire between 1798 and 1801, with all traces of the building above ground removed by c.
 1810.

 The third house was constructed in 1873 and was initially the seat of the Wingfield-Digby family.
 It was then in use as a hospital between 1929 and 2010.
 Today it is an office complex.

 Excavation

 During the construction of the High Speed 2 railway, the site of the first Coleshill Manor was identified and excavated between 2020 and 2023.
 Among the discoveries included the ruins of the gatehouse and around forty musket balls fired at the building during the Battle of Curdworth Bridge.

 Description

 The first house was a large moated building with a drawbridge and it had a garden comparable in size to the surviving example at Kenilworth Castle.
 It had two angular towers towards the front of the building and the moat was octagonal.

-It was roughly 10 metres (33 ft) by 10 metres (33 ft) in size and was built using ashlar masonry.
+The stone gatehouse was roughly 10 metres (33 ft) by 10 metres (33 ft) in size and was built using ashlar masonry.